aheschl1/ClasSegPipeline/README.md

 Still in an early stage of development, but feel free to fork and submit pull requests.

+NEW: Configs can now be either JSON or YAML.
+The default for new datasets is YAML.

 Windows is not compatible currently because of path things.
 This will be fixed eventually, but Linux > Windows.
 # Default Supported Data Types
 1) Natural images (PNG, JPG, ....) grayscale and RGB